MacdonaldRobinson/FlexDotnetCMS/README.md

 ## SEO
 - All pages automaticly get a search engine friendly URL, you have the ability to change the uri segment for the page from the CMS
-- Ability to change the SEO for every page: Page title, Meta Description, Meta Keywords, Link title ( Url Segment for the page )
+- Ability to change the SEO for every page: Page title, Meta Description, Meta Keywords, Meta Robots, Link title ( Url Segment for the page )
 - Ability to create 301 or 302 redirects.
 You can create your own url redirect rules, you can have it so that /oldpage is redirected to /about/contact/

 ## Caching